 What if I don’t agree with a decision in my claim?

-If we make a decision that you do not agree with, the first step would be to discuss the issue with the noise-induced hearing loss adjudicator who made the decision.
-You can also visit our appeals webpage to learn more about our appeals process.
+If we make a decision that you do not agree with, the first step would be to discuss the decision with the Noise-induced Hearing Loss adjudicator who made the decision.
+You can also learn more about our appeals process.

 How can I prevent noise-induced hearing loss?